Tennessee AmeriCorps Programs

 City Year Memphis

-City Year Memphis AmeriCorps members will be responsible for providing whole school services to approximately 1,500 students and individualized services to 420 students in two Memphis public schools.
+City Year Memphis AmeriCorps members will be responsible for providing whole school services to approximately 1,500 students and individualized services to 420 students in five Memphis public schools.

 Phone: 310-266-3280 Website: www.cityyear.org